anthony-jourdon/Genepy/docs/source/material_parameters.rst

 This class is a wrapper for material parameters.
 It is used to set all material parameters of a given region at once.

-.. autoclass:: bcpy.Region
+.. autoclass:: genepy.Region
     :members:

 Model regions
 .............

-.. autoclass:: bcpy.ModelRegions
+.. autoclass:: genepy.ModelRegions
     :members:

 Parent class for all material parameters.
 -----------------------------------------

-.. autoclass:: bcpy.MaterialConstants
+.. autoclass:: genepy.MaterialConstants
     :members:

 .. _density: